Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 and then use the following instructions to complete the next questions.

-TODO: The learning objectives that you state and discuss should be different than the ones that you explained during the completion of the last proactive review assignment
+TODO: The learning objectives that you state and discuss should be different than the ones that you explained during the completion of the last two proactive review assignments

 ### Record three learning objectives for which you judge you can demonstrate mastery of the technical knowledge or skill